 Understanding bias within LLMs requires insight into how biases traditionally arise in statistical models.
-In classical statistics, biases are well-studied in models for continuous, binary, and time-to-event endpoints \cite{Hastie2009}.
-These biases manifest due to several issues, such as selection bias \cite{Akaike1974, Heckman1979, Vardi1982}, overfitting \cite{Heckman1979}, handling of covariates \cite{Akaike1974, Tibshirani1996} , limited sample sizes \cite{Nemes2009}, and even randomization ratio \cite{li2022bias, li2024bias}, which can all lead to incorrect estimates and predictions.
+In classical statistics, biases have been well studied in models for continuous, binary, and time-to-event endpoints \citep{Hastie2009}.
+These biases manifest due to several issues, such as selection bias \citep{Akaike1974, Heckman1979, Vardi1982}, overfitting \citep{Heckman1979}, handling of covariates \citep{Akaike1974, Tibshirani1996}, limited sample sizes \citep{Nemes2009}, and even the randomization ratio \citep{li2024bias}, which can all lead to incorrect estimates and predictions.
 These statistical biases share important parallels with those encountered in LLMs.
 For instance, LLMs must handle incomplete or unbalanced datasets carefully to prevent skewed outputs.
-Similarly, the challenges of selection bias in classical models echo the biases found in LLMs trained on non-representative data sources, which can lead to harmful disparities in model predictions, especially for underrepresented groups.
-Addressing these statistical biases requires a range of mitigation strategies, including robust causal inference framework \cite{Rubin1974}.
+Similarly, the challenges of selection bias in classical models echo the biases found in LLMs trained on non-representative data sources, which can lead to harmful disparities in model predictions, especially for under-represented groups.
+Addressing these statistical biases requires a range of mitigation strategies, including a robust causal inference framework \cite{Rubin1974}.
 Similarly, bias mitigation in LLMs involves data-level interventions such as resampling and augmentation, model-level adjustments with fairness constraints, and post-processing corrections to fine-tune outputs \citep{schick2021self}.